yerinsmgmt/markdowns/send.md

 # 17. Legal / Contracts / Compliance

-> **In plain words.** Long documents, and finding the part that matters.
-AI summarises and drafts, a lawyer decides.
-We never say we make anybody compliant with anything.
+> **In plain words.** Contracts and policies are long, and the part that matters is usually three lines buried in the middle.
+AI finds it and writes the first draft.
+A lawyer still decides.
+We never tell anybody we make them compliant with anything.

 ## Teachable shortcuts